-The American Geosciences Institute (AGI) and the Association of American Geographers (AAG) are conducting surveys of Geography and Geology Master's degree programs in an effort to determine the types of competencies taught and developed in graduate curricula (including internships and related professional training experiences).
-The results of the surveys, which will be administered in October and November 2013, will be compared to the outcomes of EDGE and recent workforce studies conducted by AGI, AAG, and other organizations that indicate the skills qualifications that geoscience employers seek for entry-level positions across public and private sectors.
-Funding for the research is being provided by a $109,842 grant from the National Science Foundation’s Geoscience Education program (Award GEO- 1202707).
-Heather Houlton (AGI, Project Director), Michael Solem (AAG, Co-PI), and Joy Adams (AAG, Senior Researcher) are leading the research.
-More details are available here.
+The American Geosciences Institute (AGI) and the Association of American Geographers (AAG) conducted a survey of Geography and Geology Master's degree programs in an effort to determine the types of competencies taught and developed in graduate curricula (including internships and related professional training experiences).
+Funding for the research was provided by a $109,842 grant from the National Science Foundation’s Geoscience Education program (Award GEO- 1202707).
+The final report is available here.

 Learning from International Practice: What is Mastersness?